 On October 1, 2015 the United States Environmental Protection Agency (EPA) set the primary and secondary national ambient air quality standard (NAAQS) for ground-level ozone at 70 parts per billion (or 0.070 parts per million).
-Under this standard, Berrien County was designated non-attainment.
-Because of this, NATS had until August 3, 2019 to conform the existing LRTP.
+Berrien County was designated non-attainment for the 2015 ozone standard.
+Therefore the TwinCATS MPO, which is completely within Berrien County had until August 3, 2019 to conform the existing LRTP.

-Procedures and Tasks: Staff will work with and assist MDOT on Michigan Transportation Conformity - Interagency Workgroups (MITC-IAWG) to develop regional transportation conformity analysis which ensures projects are consistent with the SIP.
+Procedures and Tasks: Staff will work with and assist MDOT on Michigan Transportation Conformity -Interagency Workgroups (MITC-IAWG) and develop regional transportation conformity analysis to ensure projects are consistent with the SIP.